tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 * [Stability Notes](#you-are-now-ready-to-play-the-kh2-randomizer)

 ## Heads up!
-* Feel free to go to the [discord server](https://discord.gg/vKhdwNAmzE) for help with the setup, there is a dedicated #help channel where you can find people to assist you if you're facing any difficulties.
+* Feel free to go to the [Discord server](https://discord.gg/vKhdwNAmzE) for help with the setup, there is a dedicated #help channel where you can find people to assist you if you're facing any difficulties.
 (P.S.
 Please be polite)
 * `You must run the game once` before you start the guide.
 Otherwise it may not boot up correctly after the randomizer is installed.
 * `VERIFY GAME FILES` through the Epic Games Launcher for Kingdom Hearts 1.5 + 2.5 Remix (v1.0.0.8_WW), they need to be clean/unpatched files for the extraction process to work.
 * If you have EVER installed the KH2 Randomizer before then please check your `C:\Documents\KINGDOM HEARTS HD 1.5+2.5 ReMIX\scripts\kh2 folder` (if you have one) and EMPTY IT.
-* Unofficial copies of the game are not supported, it is strongly recommended you buy and install the game directly from the Epic Game Store.
+* Unofficial copies of the game are not supported, it is strongly recommended you buy and install the game directly from the Epic Games Store.

 ## Resources Needed:
 * [OpenKH Mods Manager](https://github.com/aliosgaming/OpenKh/releases/latest/download/OpenKH.Mod.Manager.zip)